-As an ISO standard, ISO 9000:2015 lays the foundation for all the other individual standards within the ISO 9000 family.
-It contains a glossary of terms used throughout the series of standards as well as the fundamental concepts underpinning the entire ISO 9000 family, including the seven quality management principles:
+As an ISO standard, ISO 9000 lays the foundation for all the other individual standards within the ISO 9000 family.
+It contains a glossary of terms used throughout the series of standards, as well as the fundamental concepts underpinning the entire ISO 9000 family, including the seven quality management principles:

 As a family, ISO 9000 comprises several standards related to quality systems:

-The most important standard, however, is ISO 9001:2015.
-Not only is it the most widely-applied of all the standards in the ISO 9000 family–and, in truth, the most popular among all 22,000 ISO standards–but it is the only standard in the group for which an organization can obtain certification.
+The most crucial standard, however, is ISO 9001.
+Not only is it the most widely applied of all the standards in the ISO 9000 family (and, in truth, the most popular among all 22,000 ISO standards).
+ISO 9001 the only standard in the group for which an organization can obtain certification.

 ZenComply delivers the content required for compliance.
 It includes a comprehensive library of more than 20 regulatory and legislative frameworks that mirror industry best practices, saving you hours of manual effort and consultation expenditures.